douglaz/psl/Releasing-a-New-Stable-Version.md

 1. [[Install and run the examples | Installing examples]].

 ## Find the New Version Number
-Version numbers are of the format x.y or x.y.z, where
+Stable version numbers are of the format x.y or x.y.z, where

 * x = major version
 * y = minor version